Tuplanolla/adom-tas/README.md

 	[user@arch adom-tas]$ make

-The binaries go in the `bin` directory and temporary objects that can be removed after compilation in the `obj` directory.
+The binaries go in the `bin` directory and temporary objects in the `obj` directory.
+The object files can be removed after compilation.

+	[user@arch adom-tas]$ rm -f obj/*

 ## Running

+Note that the configuration files used by ADoM are overwritten by default to achieve consistency in recorded input sequences.
+To preserve the configuration files move or copy them elsewhere first.

+	[user@arch adom-tas]$ cp -u ~/.adom.data ~/adom.data

 Running the launcher for the first time will generate a template configuration file in the current working directory and